D14b0l1c/yahoo-finance/scripts/README.md

 # 📂 scripts/

-Each file in this folder trains one machine learning model based on `tech_stocks_data.csv`.
+This folder contains training scripts for individual machine learning models.
+Each script loads financial data, trains a specific model, and saves the result to `/models`.

 ### Files:
-- `1_linear_regression.py`: Trains a Linear Regression model and saves to `/models`.
+- `1_linear_regression.py` – Trains a Linear Regression model.
+- `2_random_forest.py` – Trains a Random Forest Regressor for next-day price prediction.